 The process is the same as any other repair, but with a higher signal-to-noise ratio because gaming hardware needs real load testing.
 Walk in (or call ahead — either is fine) and tell us what the rig is doing.
 We accept the tower, run a hands-on diagnostic on the bench, and contact you with the actual problem and a written quote before any paid work begins.
 You decide whether to proceed — we don’t start any paid work without your okay.

 Our diagnostic fee is a flat $99 for gaming PCs (vs. $39.99 for standard computers).
-The higher rate reflects the additional bench time required to properly stress-test high-end components — running games and synthetic loads to reproduce instability, monitoring power draw and thermals, checking custom cooling solutions, and validating overclocks.
-The diagnostic fee applies toward the repair if you choose to move forward.
+The higher rate reflects the additional bench time required to properly stress-test high-end components — running games and synthetic loads to reproduce instability, monitoring power draw and thermals, checking AIO cooler health, and validating overclocks.
+The diagnostic fee is separate from the repair cost.
 We don’t do “free diagnostics” — that usually means hidden costs somewhere else, and we’d rather be straight with you up front.

 Most gaming-rig repairs are finished in 1–3 business days.
-Specialty parts (water-cooling components, less-common GPUs, builder-specific PSUs) can take longer, and we’ll always give you a realistic timeline before we start.
-If a custom-loop refill needs coolant shipped from a specialty supplier, you’ll know that on day one — not a week in.
+Specialty parts (replacement AIOs, less-common GPUs, builder-specific PSUs) can take longer, and we’ll always give you a realistic timeline before we start.

 Why Gamers in York County Choose Us